eprbell/dali-rp2/README.dev.md

     ```
     super().__init__(account_holder)
     ```
-* in the constructor create a plugin-specific logger with a name that uniquely identifies the specific instance of the plugin: this way in the logs it's easy to distinguish lines by plugin instance.
-Example of a plugin-specific log in the constructor of the Coinbase plugin:
+* in the constructor create a plugin-specific logger with a name that uniquely identifies the specific instance of the plugin (typically you can add a subset of constructor parameter to ensure uniqueness): this way log lines can be easily distinguished by plugin instance.
+Example of a plugin-specific log in the constructor of the Trezor plugin:
     ```
-    self.__logger: logging.Logger = create_logger(f"{self.__COINBASE}/{self.account_holder}")
+        self.__logger: logging.Logger = create_logger(f"{self.__TREZOR}/{currency}/{self.__account_nickname}/{self.account_holder}")
     ```
-* ensure self.__logger.debug() calls capture all of the native format data (this will occur only if the user sets `LOG_LEVEL=DEBUG` and it will be useful for debugging).
+* ensure self.__logger.debug() are used throughout the plugin, to capture all native-format data (this will occur only if the user sets `LOG_LEVEL=DEBUG` and it will be useful for debugging).

 ## Frequently Asked Developer Questions
 Read the [frequently asked developer questions](docs/developer_faq.md).